-The whale in the top status bar indicates that Docker is running, and accessible from a terminal.
+The Docker menu in the top status bar indicates that Docker Desktop is running, and accessible from a terminal.

-Click the whale () to get Preferences and other options.
+Click the Docker menu () to see Preferences and other options.

 Select About Docker to verify that you have the latest version.

 Congratulations!
-You are up and running with Docker for Mac.
+You are now successfully running Docker Desktop.

 Where to go next

-Getting started provides an overview of Docker for Mac, basic Docker command examples, how to get help or give feedback, and links to all topics in the Docker for Mac guide.
+- Getting started provides an overview of Docker Desktop on Mac, basic Docker command examples, how to get help or give feedback, and links to other topics about Docker Desktop on Mac.

-Release Notes lists component updates, new features, and improvements associated with Stable and Edge releases.
+- Release notes lists component updates, new features, and improvements associated with Docker Desktop releases.